TimKroeger13/GeoinformaticsWorksheets/README.md

 **Short disclaimer:**<br />
 All my answer where written down in a very short time (120 minutes) and are therefore are not perfect.
 There are just the answer i could give in the set time.
-Hope it could still help some of you learn.
+Hope it could still help some of you learn.<br />
+*It also contains a bunsh of spelling mistakes but just try to ignore this fact.*

 I also add the an ANKI File called "ANKI_Geoinformatics.apkg". <br />
 In there are 122 Index cards for learning.
 To use them the ANKI application must be installed: <br />